OPEnSLab-OSU/SSLClient/README.md

 ```C++
 SSLClient<EthernetClient> client(EthernetClient(), TAs, (size_t)2, A7, SSL_INFO);
 ```
 Logging is always outputted through the [Arduino Serial interface](https://www.arduino.cc/reference/en/language/functions/communication/serial/), so you'll need to setup Serial before you can view the SSL logs.
-Log levels are enumerated in [Error](./src/SSLClientImpl.h).
+Log levels are enumerated in ::DebugLevel.
 The log level is set to `SSL_WARN` by default.

 ### Errors
 When SSLClient encounters an error, it will attempt to terminate the SSL session gracefully if possible, and then close the socket.
-Simple error information can be found from `SSLClient::getWriteError()`, which will return a value from [this enumeration](link-me).
+Simple error information can be found from SSLClient::getWriteError(), which will return a value from the ::Error enum.
 For more detailed diagnostics, you can look at the serial logs, which will be displayed if the log level is at `SSL_ERROR` or lower.

 ### Write Buffering
-As you may have noticed in the documentation for [SSLClient::write](link-me), calling this function does not actually write to the network.
-Instead, you must call [SSLClient::available](link-me) or [SSLClient::flush](link-me), which will detect that the buffer is ready and write to the network (see [SSLClient::write](link-me) for details).
+As you may have noticed in the documentation for SSLClient::write, calling this function does not actually write to the network.
+Instead, you must call SSLClient::available or SSLClient::flush, which will detect that the buffer is ready and write to the network (see SSLClient::write for details).

 This was implemented as a buffered function because examples in Arduino libraries will often write to the network like so:
 ```C++